Jinnah Convention Centre

 Jinnah Convention Centre (also known as National Convention Centre) is an exhibition and convention centre based in Islamabad, Pakistan.
 It is named after Muhammad Ali Jinnah.

 Currently managed by the Capital Development Authority, it has a seating capacity of 2,200 people, and a parking facility of more than 1,000 cars spread over three parking lots.

 It is mainly used by the Government of Pakistan to host national ceremonies, and by universities for convocations.

 History

 The convention centre was inaugurated in 1997 to host the First Extraordinary Summit of OIC.

+In April 2026, the convention centre was used to host the Islamabad Peace Talks.

 Privatization

 In July 2020, the Cabinet Committee on Privatisation (CCoP) approved transaction structures for the privatization of Jinnah Convention Centre.